PatternsTechGit/PT_Routing/README.md

   </div>
 </ul>
 ```

-To add styling in links with icon you can use font Awsome.
+To add styling in links with icon you can use fontawsome.
-To add font awsome in angular applicaiton [Click Here](https://github.com/PatternsTechGit/PT_Fontawesoome_Bootstrap)
+To add fontawsome in angular application [Click Here](https://github.com/PatternsTechGit/PT_Fontawesoome_Bootstrap)

-This will give the applciaiton ability to naigate to a route by clicking on the links.
+This will give the application ability to navigate to a route by clicking on the links.

 Please note that [routerLink]="['/'] is the default route.